• Skip to primary navigation

 The Ginger Gold is an early apple, one of the first good out of hand eating apples of the year.
 They are harvested in mid-August, and even early in California.

-It can be found at farmer's market, as well as some chain grocery stores.
+It can be found at farmers markets, as well as some chain grocery stores.
 Whole Foods Market carries Organic Ginger Gold apples from Washington.

-Bags of Ginger gold apples sit on a layered shelves at a farm market.
+Bags of Ginger gold apples sit on stacked shelves at a farm market.
 The sign describes them as a cross between Golden Delicious and Albermale Pippin.
-Sweet with mildly tart overtone.
+Sweet with mildly tart overtones.
 Fine textured, crisp flesh.
 Excellent eating, salads, baking or sauce.
 Slow to brown when sliced.

 Tartness5